-This article explains how to create a Digital Terrain Model in OpenFlows FLOOD.
+This tech-note explains how to create a Digital Terrain Model in OpenFlows FLOOD.

-To create a digital terrain model file, you’ll need to interpolate your digital terrain elevations data to the model's computational grid.
-Thus, you'll need to load/create the following information on to OpenFlows FLOOD Map:
+To create a digital terrain model in OpenFlows FLOOD, you’ll need to interpolate your digital terrain elevations data to the model's computational grid.
+For this you'll need to load / create the following information on to OpenFlows FLOOD Map:

 First, let’s load digital terrain data into the workspace, to make it available in the generation of the gridded digital terrain model (DTM).
 Digital terrain data can be obtained from many different sources (e.g. ETOPO, SRTM, local surveys, ContextCapture, etc).